 By now, I’m sure you’ve heard that New York City Mayor Michael Bloomberg would like to restrict the size of sugar-filled beverages sold at restaurants and other establishments to 16 ounces or less.
 He’s on a mission to curb the obesity epidemic, and this is just his latest attempt at stemming the tide.
 As you might imagine, there are two opposing sides to this debate and they are both very passionate.
 Frankly, some are wondering what took the mayor so long, while others are frustrated at yet another attack on their personal freedom of choice.

 Much of the conversation to this point has been dominated by pundits, consumers, and Bloomberg himself, but finally one of the beverage giants decided to weigh in (pardon the pun).
-Coca-Cola’s President of Sparkling Beverages, Katie Bayne, responded to the mayor and answered some additional questions posed to her by USA Today (you can read the full article here).
+Coca-Cola’s President of Sparkling Beverages, Katie Bayne, responded to the mayor and answered some additional questions posed to her by USA Today.
 Her stance on the proposed ban was fairly typical of industry, but some of her other responses were downright dizzying.

 Here’s a brief summary of her comments…